RbiSearchHeader

 Some of the important regulations relating to acceptance of deposits by NBFCs are as under:

-1. The NBFCs are allowed to accept/renew public deposits for a minimum period of 12 months and maximum period of 60 months.
+i.
+The NBFCs are allowed to accept/renew public deposits which are repayable after a period of 12 months but not later than 60 months.
 They cannot accept deposits repayable on demand.

-2. NBFCs cannot offer interest rates higher than the ceiling rate prescribed by RBI from time to time.
+ii.
+NBFCs cannot offer interest rates higher than the ceiling rate prescribed by the Reserve Bank from time to time.
 The present ceiling is 12.5 per cent per annum.
 The interest may be paid or compounded at rests not shorter than monthly rests.

-6. The repayment of deposits by NBFCs is not guaranteed by RBI.
+v.
+The repayment of deposits by NBFCs is not guaranteed by the Reserve Bank.

 A depositor wanting to place deposit with an NBFC must take the following precautions before placing deposits: